Understanding the difference between personalization and simple A/B testing

 Orchestrate your marketing strategy wisely and serve customers effectively across all your inbound, outbound and real-time channels.

 In an increasingly challenging digital environment that demands brands to empower individual consumer needs, Marketers are constantly looking for new opportunities to interact with their customers and deliver meaningful and highly engaging customer experiences.
-With these efforts, a lot of confusion arises when trying to understand the relationships between data, customer segmentation and web personalization.
-This article aims at discussing the role of each of these elements, and the challenges that need to be addressed to achieve a winning customer experience.
+In reality, many marketers use the terms A/B Testing and Personalization interchangeably, although there is a pretty stark difference between these two terms.

-Let us start by demystifying a common myth: Visitor segmentation does not mean the same thing as personalization.
-Segmentation represents the process of discovering groups of individuals with a common, yet broad, set of characteristics, such as a geographic location, IP address, interests, time of visit, etc. Personalization on the other hand, is segmentation stripped to its roots.
-It’s about tailoring highly relevant content at the most personal individual level.
-Real personalization enables Marketers to focus on the things that matter most to their individual customers.
-So that, instead of focusing on generic correlations between groups, Marketers can tailor individual experiences and respond directly to their customers’ ever-changing needs in real-time.
+Segmentation represents the process of discovering groups of individuals with a common, yet broad, set of characteristics, such as a geographic location, IP address, interests, time of visit, etc. Personalization is about matching each visitor with the most relevant content for them.
+Personalization enables marketers to focus on the things that matter most to their individual customers.
+So that, instead of focusing on generic correlations between groups, marketers can tailor individual experiences and respond directly to their customer’s ever-changing needs and preferences in real-time.

-There’s a strong connection between data, segmentation and personalization.
 Getting personalization right is much easier when there’s a solid understanding of the characteristics of the segments it is based on.
-A common practice is to first discover and analyze the most valuable and profitable visitor segmentations and only then personalize.
+A common practice is to first discover and analyze the most valuable and profitable visitor segments and only then personalize.
 A simple pyramid-like structure can portray the facilitated dialogue between the three elements:

 - The Pyramid Base: Data Collection – The key to both segmenting and personalizing experiences is having robust customer data.
 The richer your data, the better the understanding of your audience, and the better you can segment and personalize experiences based on that data.